Westwood Gallery NYC

 Steve Silver: Empirical Horizons

-WESTWOOD GALLERY NYC presents Steve Silver: Empirical Horizons, the first solo exhibition at the gallery for the Brooklyn-based artist.
-Curated by James Cavello, the exhibition includes thirty-four artworks and is the artist’s first solo exhibition in a decade.
-The exhibition will be on view September 5 – November 2, 2024.
+Westwood Gallery NYC presents Steve Silver: Empirical Horizons, the first solo exhibition in a decade for Brooklyn-based painter Steve Silver, on view from September 5 – November 2, 2024.

 Steve Silver, Palisades, 2010-11